 The values of the exposure compensation slider are ISO values.
-This means a value of +1.00 equals one stop of overexposure (+1 EV, exposure value; also known as +1 LV, light value)).
-If you make two photos, one without correction (so EV = 0) and one underexposed by one stop (EV = -1), you can get exact the same output in RawTherapee by setting exposure compensation for the second photo to +1.00.
+This means a value of ± 1.00 equals one stop of overexposure (± 1.00 equals one stop of overexposure (± 1.00 exposure value; also known as ± 1.00 light value)).
+If you make two photos, one without correction (so EV = 0) and one underexposed by one stop (EV = ± 1.00), you can get exact the same output in RawTherapee by setting exposure compensation for the second photo to ± 1.00 .
 Also take a look at the histogram while moving this slider.
 Moving it to the right shifts the whole histogram to the right.
 This means this slider changes the black point (on the very left of the histogram) and the white point (on the very right).
 This effect is best seen by watching the Luminance channel only, so click on the R, G and B icons next to the histogram to hide these.